Arabella Churchill (charity founder): Charity, Dissent and Glastonbury

-Chased through London by "a surprised press", she took refuge with her father’s former literary assistant, Andrew Kerr, at Worthy Farm at Pilton in Somerset.
+Chased through London by "a surprised press", she took refuge with her father’s former literary assistant, Andrew Kerr, at Worthy Farm at Pilton, Somerset.
 With the farmer (and CND campaigner), Michael Eavis, Kerr was planning to stage "a free summer festival with 'cosmic significance' in one of the fields".
 After re-directing £4,000 of family resources to, among other things, purchase materials for Bill Harkin’s "visionary Pyramid Stage", Churchill helped them stage the first full-scale incarnation of the Glastonbury Festival.
 Eavis recalls: "12,000 people turned up for five days of music, dance, poetry, theatre and entertainment during which Hawkwind, David Bowie, Joan Baez and Fairport Convention gave performances".

 After the festival, in late 1971, she was said to have "dropped out of sight" in a commune outside London.
 In the mid-1970s, she was living with her son Jake (born 1973) in a squatted street in London's Maida Vale, Bristol Gardens, where she ran a small kitchen restaurant.
 In a radio interview in 1976, she explained that the house, owned by the Greater London Council, had been empty for 5 years, and that in advance of the street being redeveloped, she was paying rates.
 The community, she said, was "one place where I have been accepted and not thought of as a Churchill”.
 (In an interview months before her death in 2007, she told The Independent that while she was "immensely proud of my grandfather", she "was no good at being a Churchill.
 People never saw me for me.
 It doesn't do a lot for your confidence").

 In 1979, Churchill and Kerr were again in charge of the festival.
 She established festival's children's area and theatre areas, and ran the circus and cabaret tents.
 This contributed to her launch, in 1981, of the charity Children’s World dedicated to offering creative, educational and drama workshops for children in the South West.
 It was to stage the Glastonbury Children’s Festival every summer for more than 30 years.
 Following 2004 Indian Ocean earthquake and tsunami she went out to Aceh to help supervise the building of houses and to work with children.

 In 1972, Churchill married in London a Scottish schoolteacher, Jim Barton, and in 1973, while living on a Welsh sheep farm, they had a son, Nicholas Jake Gompo Barton.
 In 1987 she met her second husband, a professional juggler, Haggis McLeod, and in 1988 they had a daughter, Jessica Churchill-McLeod.
 Working alongside her father, Churchill-McLeod took over the running of her mother's Children’s Festival in 2012.